How to Sew a Free Dog Bandana Pattern in 2 Styles

 This free dog bandana pattern and tutorial is perfect for any loving dog owner.
 Choose between the over-the-collar or the tie-up variation and keep your puppy looking good during all seasons.

-This sewing project of the DIY dog bandana was one of my favorites this year.
+This sewing project was one of my favorites this year.

 Why?
 Because I had the opportunity of making a quick sewing project for Leo, my dog, and best friend.